Strong Passwords and other Myths

 4. Alternatives to using passwords

-As the increasing number of high profile data breaches serve to highlight how end-user passwords are targeted in order to coordinate further attacks, it calls into question the validity of using passwords alone to access online accounts.
+As the increasing number of high profile data breaches serves to highlight how end-user passwords are targeted in order to coordinate further attacks, it calls into question the validity of using passwords alone to access online accounts.
 Passwords are the weak chink in security’s armour, but there are a number of alternative technologies and methods which bypass the need to use conventional passwords and offer far greater protection for service providers and end-users.

 There are a number of elements that can be used to authenticate a user.
 These include information that is created by the end-user (something they know) e.g. passwords, secret answers such as mother’s maiden name, and passphrases; physical features that can be used to recognise them which are unique to each individual e.g. iris, fingerprint, face; or physical tokens (something they have) including chips and USB keys.

-There a number of drivers that are leading service providers to consider alternative authentication methods as the issue is becoming even harder to ignore, and more and more sensitive information is being held in password protected accounts vulnerable to attack.
+There are a number of drivers that are leading service providers to consider alternative authentication methods as the issue is becoming even harder to ignore, and more and more sensitive information is being held in password-protected accounts vulnerable to attack.
 However, the uptake of these technologies is still remarkably slow considering what is at stake for all involved in using and delivering online services.

 The following authentication methods can all play a role in verifying end-users and protecting against identity theft:

 4.1 Token-Based Authentication

-Authentication of users is determined using two different components which includes something the user knows, for example, a password, and something they possess (the token), for example, a USB key or a card.
+Authentication of users is determined using two different components which include something the user knows, for example, a password, and something they possess (the token), for example, a USB key or a card.
 The user must demonstrate that they know the password and have the token to be granted access to specific resources.
 Both must be correct and established beyond doubt in order for authentication to be verified.
-This type of token based authentication means that the end-user doesn’t have to share their username and password.
+This type of token-based authentication means that the end-user doesn’t have to share their username and password.
 The drawback of this technology is that if a token is lost or simply not on the user’s person at the time of login, access is denied.

 4.2 Tokenless Two-Factor Authentication